(Photo Credit: Andrea Wenglowskyj)

 Rogers is currently the inaugural Rockefeller Institute of Government-Ernest Boyer Presidential Fellow in the Center for Law and Policy Solutions (2019-present).
-Prior to this appointment, she was the inaugural coordinator of Interdisciplinary and Multidisciplinary Studies for the college (2017-2019) as well as the Convener for Interdisciplinary Studies (2014-2017).
+Before this appointment, she was the inaugural coordinator of Interdisciplinary and Multidisciplinary Studies for the college (2017-2019) as well as the Convener for Interdisciplinary Studies (2014-2017).

 Rogers has been a part of a variety of SUNY-wide initiatives related to her expertise in OER development and implementation, including consulting on multiple IITG grants, Lumina/PLA grants, participating as a COIL Instructor, as well as offering collegial support as a COTE and TOEP fellow in OER academic innovation.

-Rogers actively works with students in a variety of research and club activities, including (AY 2011-2013) being the founding Faculty Advisor for the NFC Student Club- CARES (College Achievement Requires Engaged Students) and the founding adviser for the ESC Graduate Student Collaborative (AY 2014-2019).
-Rogers also works with students, alumni, and colleagues in WNY as the lead investigator for the Buffalo Project (see project page here.)
+Rogers actively works with students in a variety of research and club activities, including (AY 2011-2013) being the founding Faculty Advisor for the NFC Student Club- CARES (College Achievement Requires Engaged Students) and the founding advisor for the ESC Graduate Student Collaborative (AY 2014-2019).
+Rogers also works with students, alumni, and colleagues in WNY as the lead investigator for the Buffalo Project.